What Is Considered Bail Jumping?

 There is no legal requirement that mandates that the sentence for New York Bail Jumping be imposed consecutively to the sentence on the underlying charge.
 However, typically the District Attorney will ask that the two sentences run consecutively, meaning one after another.

 If you or your loved one have been charged with New York Bail Jumping, you need a Top Rated New York Bail Jumping Attorney.
-Please call us at 212-729-9494 or contact us today to schedule your appointment.
+Please contact us today to schedule your appointment.